Seems Like Old Times (film)

 Seems Like Old Times is a 1980 American comedy film starring Chevy Chase, Goldie Hawn, and Charles Grodin, directed by Jay Sandrich and written by Neil Simon.
 It was the only theatrical film directed by Sandrich, who was best known for his television sitcom directing work.
 It follows Nick Gardenia, a writer who is forced to rob a bank and becomes a fugitive, leaving him to seek help from his ex-wife Glenda Parks, a public defender.
-Her current husband, Ira Parks, is the Los Angeles County district attorney, who harbors a jealous disdain towards Nick.

-The film was the second pairing of Goldie Hawn and Chevy Chase, after 1978's Foul Play.
+Her current husband, Ira Parks, is the Los Angeles County District Attorney, who harbors a jealous disdain towards Nick.
+The film was the second pairing of Hawn and Chase after 1978's Foul Play.

 Plot

 Nick Gardenia, an out-of-luck writer, resides in a friend's oceanside cabin in Big Sur, California.
-He is interrupted by a pair of bank robbers who use him to rob a bank in Carmel.
+He is interrupted by Warren "Dex" Dexter and B.G.
+Ramone, a pair of bank robbers who use him to rob a bank in Carmel.
 Their MO is to take an innocent person, force them at gunpoint to rob a bank, and then take the money and toss their captive out of their car.
 Unfortunately for Nick, he trips in the bank, is helped up and looks directly into a security camera.

-The bank's picture of Nick comes to the attention of Los Angeles district attorney Ira Parks when his assistant, Fred, recognizes it to be Parks' wife's ex-husband.
-Because of his desire to become the state's attorney general, Ira is frustrated and upset, thinking this could harm his campaign.
+The bank's picture of Nick comes to the attention of Los Angeles County District Attorney Ira Parks when his assistant, Fred, recognizes it to be Parks' wife Glenda's ex-husband.
+Because of his desire to become the California Attorney General, Ira is frustrated and upset, thinking this could harm his campaign.

 Ira's wife, Glenda, is a lawyer herself.
 A public defender, Glenda often tries to rehabilitate her clients by giving them odd jobs around their house, as with her chauffeur and butler Chester.
 After a long day in court, Glenda comes home to mixed news: joy for Ira's run for Attorney General and surprise when Ira gives her the news about Nick.
 She wants to defend Nick because of her disbelief that he would rob a bank.

-The robbers ditch Nick, and he desperately begins to make his way to Glenda and Ira's Brentwood home, inadvertently holding up a gas station attendant for candy bars along the way.
-During a party, Glenda, while searching for one of her dogs, finds Nick hiding in her garage.
+Dex and B.G. ditch Nick and he desperately begins to make his way to Glenda and Ira's Brentwood home, inadvertently holding up a gas station attendant for candy bars along the way.
+During a party, Glenda, while searching for her dog Polonius, finds Nick hiding in her garage.
 He begs for help, and she tries to get him some food despite most of the leaders of law enforcement being in her house.
 Nick explains what happened, but Glenda refuses to help unless he turns himself in.
 Glenda finally agrees to let him sleep in a guest room over the garage.